 The trivia items below may give away important plot points.

-Mutt Williams was originally a nerdy kind of character, but George Lucas decided to make him Indiana's son and give him a rebellious character, reasoning that "he needs to be what Henry Jones Sr. thought of his son, and the curse returns to Indy in the form of his own son - he's everything a father can't stand!"
+Mutt Williams was originally a nerdy kind of character, but George Lucas decided to make him Indiana's son, and give him a rebellious character, reasoning that "He needs to be what Henry Jones, Sr. thought of his son, and the curse returns to Indiana in the form of his own son.
+He's everything a father can't stand!"

 This film continues the Indiana Jones tradition of killing off the lead villain through paranormal means related to a consequence of the villain's own greed.
 Although the villain in Indiana Jones and the Temple of Doom (1984) fell down and was eaten by alligators, this happened because of his greed for the stones, which had became red hot from (supposedly) supernatural causes and caused him to fall down.

-When Mutt hands him the knife in the burial chamber, Indy fails to say "thank you", which Boy Scouts use to indicate that they safely have the knife.
-The prologue of Indiana Jones and the Last Crusade (1989) revealed that Indy was a Boy Scout in his youth.
+When Mutt hands him the knife in the burial chamber, Indiana fails to say "thank you", which Boy Scouts use to indicate that they safely have the knife.
+The prologue of Indiana Jones and the Last Crusade (1989) revealed that Indiana was a Boy Scout in his youth.